 Unless you live in the panhandle of Florida chances are you haven’t heard of the “Forgotten Coast”…that’s because it’s one of Florida’s best-kept secrets!
 Florida’s Forgotten Coast includes communities like Port St. Joe, Apalachicola, Cape San Blas, St. George Island and more.
 This part of the state is called the “Forgotten Coast” because it seems to be the last part of Florida that hasn’t been overrun by strip malls, high-rise hotels and tourist traps.
-Here you’ll find beautiful beaches, forests, plenty of marine and wildlife, unique festivals and events, great local seafood and a welcoming community of locals.
+Here you’ll find beautiful beaches, forests, plenty of marine and wildlife, unique festivals and events, great seafood and a welcoming community of locals.
 Continue reading for a local’s list of things to do, see, and eat in Florida’s Forgotten Coast!

 1. Enjoy the gorgeous beaches